 1. The proposal would hurt the circle and not just fail to improve it - or (when using ecolocracy) the proposal would be a net harm to others, or a harm to the environment.

-2. The objection would be created specifically by adopting the proposal - and would no longer exist if the objection were dropped.
+2. The harm would be created specifically by adopting the proposal - and would no longer exist if the proposal were dropped.